Headteacher's Welcome

 Register of Interests

-The Local Governing Committee maintains a register of business and relevant interests for members; please click here to view the Dunnington Church of England Primary School Register of Interests for 2024-2025.
+The Local Governing Committee maintains a register of business and relevant interests for members; please click here to view the YLT Register of Interests, including the Dunnington Church of England Primary School LGC, on the Trust website.

 Former Members of the Local Governing Committee who have stepped down in the past year